Jim Thompson (designer): Thompson's "House on the Klong"

 Jim Thompson House: Main building (c.
 2013).

 Jim Thompson House: Service building and gift shop.

 Jim Thompson House: Pond reflection of retail store.

 Thompson was unlike any other figure in Southeast Asia.
 He was an American, an ex-architect, a retired army officer, a one-time spy, a silk merchant and a collector of antiques.
 Most of Thompson's treasures, if not all, were amassed after he came to Thailand.

 In 1958, Thompson began what was to be the pinnacle of his architectural achievement – the construction of a new home to showcase his objets d'art.

 Using parts of old up-country houses – some as old as a hundred years – Thompson succeeded in constructing a masterpiece that involved the reassembling of six Thai dwellings on his estate.
 Most of the units were dismantled and brought over by river from Ayutthaya, but the largest – a weaver's house (now the living room) – came from Bangkrua.
 On arrival, the woodwork was offloaded and pieced together.

 In his quest for authenticity, Thompson saw to it that some of the structures were elevated a full floor above the ground.
 During the construction stage, he added his own touches to the buildings by positioning, for instance, a central staircase indoors rather than having it outside.
 Along the way, Thompson also reversed the wall panels of his quarters so that it now faced inside instead of it having an external orientation.

-After Thompson was through with its creation, he filled his home with the items he had collected in the past.
+After Thompson had completed its construction, he filled his home with the items he had collected.
 Decorating his rooms were Chinese blue-and-white Ming pieces, Belgian glass, Cambodian carvings, Victorian-era chandeliers, Benjarong earthenware, Thai stone images, Burmese statues, and a dining table which was once used by King Rama V of Thailand.

 Thompson dedicated nearly a year to the meticulous creation of his opulent mansion.
-Today, transformed into a museum, the Jim Thompson House is conveniently accessible via public or private transportation.
-Known for its architecture and historical significance, the site is popular for tourists, featuring in the top 5 must-visit places in Bangkok according to TripAdvisor's 2022 rankings.
+Today, the Jim Thompson House is a museum accessible via public or private transportation.
+Known for its architecture and historical significance, the site is popular with tourists, featuring in the top 5 must-visit places in Bangkok according to TripAdvisor's 2022 rankings.